by Karen Jones

 This should be your first choice.
 The first step is to remove the USB printer driver from your device.
 Remove the archive and the AIO archive from the memory card now.
 The USB printer driver must now be reinstalled.

 If you’re using Windows on a laptop, go to Start, then Configuration, and finally Printers.
-You must press your finger on the printer icon.
+It would be best if you pressed your finger on the printer icon.
 Pick the choice to pause printing or function remotely now.
 You must print the text once more.
 You must now set up a parallel link.
-You must first switch off the printer before disconnecting it from your network.
+It would be best if you first switched off the printer before disconnecting it from your network.
 You must first connect your device and then use a separate cable.
 Activate the printer.

 Another option is to search the settings to see whether the pause button is enabled or disabled.
-The control panel for your HP printer must be placed on the front.
-The pause button must be pressed and released.
+Next, the control panel for your HP printer must be placed on the front.
+Next, the pause button must be pressed and released.
 This move will ensure that your printer is no longer in pause mode.
-If you want to keep going, you must do the following:
+Finally, if you want to keep going, you must do the following:

 You could even troubleshoot your Mac when you can’t print.
 Here are some of the steps that you should follow to do it.